libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command sets the weight of a BGP route.
-A route`s weight has the most influence when two identical BGP routes are compared.
+This command sets the weight of an eBGP route.
+A route`s weight has the most influence when two identical eBGP routes are compared.
 A higher number signifies a greater preference.

 ##### Authority
 Admin user.